DakshArora07/Android_EZcredit/README.md

 - **Henry Nguyen** – Developed the OCR functionality, enabling the extraction of text from invoice images captured through the camera.

+Show and Tell 2 Contributions:

+- **Ayush Arora** – Contributed to UI, added WorkScheduler, improved Gemini integration, created a basic credit score algorithm and designed presentation slides and video.

+- **Daksh Arora** – Improved the Room Database, added Firebase cloud database, enabled perfect synchronization using SyncManager and designed presentation slides and video.

+- **Gurshan Singh Aulakh** – Focused on UI development, made the Invoice entry screen and Customer entry screen fully functional and created 2 modes (create and update).

+- **Hetmay Ketan Vora** – Worked on UI design, made the calendar fully functional, designed the UI of analytics and designed presentation script and audio.

+- **Henry Nguyen** – Refined OCR reading, formatted a paper invoice design, aligned the output of OCR with the invoice entry screen and designed the Thread diagram.

-Future Workload Management
+Future Workload Management:

-- **Ayush Arora** - Will focus on developing the UI for customer and settings screens, including the login functionality, ensuring a smooth and intuitive user experience.
+- **Ayush Arora** - Will focus on developing the UI for Settings screen which will include the user profile, will improve credit score algorithm and background tasks.

-- **Daksh Arora** - Will finalize the Room Database setup and integrate Firebase for cloud storage and synchronization, ensuring reliable data persistence.
+- **Daksh Arora** - Will integrate Firebase authentication for multi user setup, use the same for access permissions and work on the database entity of Receipts.

-- **Gurshan Singh Aulakh** - Will implement the credit score algorithm and set up automated reminders using Gemini to notify users about overdue or important invoices.
+- **Gurshan Singh Aulakh** - Will finalize the UI for Invoices and Customers, add functionality of adding Customers through Invoice entry screen and will enable sorting.

-- **Hetmay Ketan Vora** - Will work on the UI for analytics and Calendar features, integrating the calendar with app data to allow users to view and manage invoices by date.
+- **Hetmay Ketan Vora** - Will improve the UI of calendar by adding manual reminder functionality and entry editing, will design analytics to include very robust reports.

-- **Henry Nguyen** - Will complete the OCR functionality for hand-written invoices and complete the ui for invoice screen to add invoices through OCR and manually.
+- **Henry Nguyen** - Will work on the UI of Receipts and enable the integration of Receipts with Invoices to automatically settle amounts, will also work on OCR refinement.